-Much of the work completed in the 'Project Stories' section of this website is relevant to an ongoing research project about fragmented family histories concerning loss, survival, and exile.
-A legacy of treasured family photographs is the starting point for making work about rich but forgotten worlds of manufacturing in stocking, lace and wallpaper across Europe.
+Much of the work completed in the 'Project Stories' section of this website is relevant to an ongoing collaborative research project about fragmented family histories concerning loss, survival, and exile.
+A legacy of treasured family photographs is the starting point for sharing rich but forgotten worlds of manufacturing in stocking, lace and wallpaper across Europe.
+As a result the research proposal 'Tree' was submitted to the Centre for Cultural Value as a collaboration between educator and museum professional Elaine Bates and artist Michelle Olivier.

 EB Collage experiment before Cultural Value Submission